flexworks-eu/s4/docs/examples.md

 ![spark](img/Apache_Spark_logo.svg){ width=120px }

-Create two views.
+Create two dataframes from the tpc-h dataset generated earlier, for customer and orders.
+Get the top 10 customers.
 All using just 1 set of credentials.

 ```python
 import os
 from pyspark.sql import SparkSession